 Our Manager has also agreed that if one of our drybulk vessels and a drybulk vessel owned or operated by a company affiliated with our chief executive officer or Nicolaos Hadjioannou are both available and meet the criteria for a charter being fixed by our Manager, our drybulk vessel will receive such charter.
-In October 2009, Nicolaos Hadjioannou acquired a secondhand Panamax class vessel which receives limited management services from our Manager.
+Currently our Manager does not provide management services to any third party.